Firefighter Training Strategies: A Comprehensive Approach to Increase Performance

 Engagement.
 Engagement is crucial for a successful training program, because it directly influences knowledge retention and application.
 Participant interaction during evolutions and classroom sessions and while using diverse teaching methods affects the success of a program.
 Engagement comes from several areas, but the first is through leadership and mentorship.
 Leadership in a training program involves guiding, motivating and facilitating the learning journey, which can be accomplished through formal and informal leadership.
 If firefighters are approached informally—to encourage participation, address challenges, gain input, define the why and lead by example—not only is an environment of engagement fostered but so is a culture of continuous improvement.

 Organizational culture and attitude play a significant role in the engagement within a training program.
 A positive and supportive culture encourages active participation and a willingness to learn and be involved.
-When firefighters perceive training as a valuable part of organization values, it enhances motivation and engagement, which leads to more effective learning outcomes.
+A process by which firefighters perceive training as an important part of organization values enhances motivation and engagement, which leads to more effective learning outcomes.

 Skill retention